*5. Searching PubMed with MeSH

 • If the heading you’re working on is a non-drug heading, a heading/subheading combination will probably retrieve PubMed records dating back to the earlier introduction date.

 • If the heading you’re working on is a drug heading, it’s likely that the heading was once a “supplementary concept” (an unofficial heading with no available subheadings.)
-A drug heading/subheading combination will probably only retrieve PubMed records dating back to the later (more recent) introduction date — when the heading became an official MeSH.
+A drug heading/subheading combination (because of the inclusion of the subheading) will probably only retrieve PubMed records dating back to the later (more recent) introduction date — when the heading became an official MeSH.

 1. d.
 Select a subheading if desired